What Physicians Need to Know About Positive Financial Habits

 - 10 Journal Club!

 “You are the average of the five people you spend the most time with”-Jim Rohn

 That quote by Jim Rohn, who is a business leader, has been around for a while.
 The concept of who you allow in your life has been addressed by successful people for ages, even religious texts address the notion.

 This makes it quite difficult to achieve your ideal life, right?

-In fact, Nick stated that in the Bible, Proverbs has numerous quotes on the subject—a commonly heard quote being:
+In fact, Nick stated that he’s heard numerous quotes on the subject—a commonly heard quote being:

 “The wise surround themselves with wise; only a fool surrounds himself with other fools”